input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 1. Start the wizard:`./partner-chains-cli prepare-configuration`
 2. Update the bootnodes array and provide public ip or hostname
-3. Set the sidechain parameters
+3. Set the partner-chains parameters
 4. Store the main chain configuration

 This wizard will result in a `partner-chains-cli-chain-config.json` file.
 After it has been generated, it should be updated with your keys and the keys of other *permissioned* candidates in the `initial_permissioned_candidates` array.

 Example:

 ```
     "initial_permissioned_candidates": [
 		  {